 At the end of each school year, our Bible study always has a potluck brunch.
 I love learning about God’s Word and developing my faith for 8 months, but truly, this brunch is the best part of the group.

 People tend to have their specialties, things that they’re asked to bring over and over.
 One of the most famous is a baked French toast dish, with white bread and gads of gooey, caramelized brown sugar.
-It’s a killer recipe…in a couple ways.
+It’s a killer recipe…in a couple of ways.

 I try to stick to my real food sensibilities even when bringing a dish to pass, and it’s usually also important to me not to break the bank on a brunch, which can happen quickly if you go with a meat-based dish, or even a fruit salad can start to get pricey if you’re not careful.

 Whether you have a Mother’s Day brunch coming up, end-of-year gatherings like mine, or just get tapped to bring breakfast for Teacher Appreciation Week, I hope these 10 ideas get your creative kitchen juices flowing!

 This article is brought to you by Personal Creations.

 What can I say – Potato Salad is simply one of my favorite all-time recipes.
 It’s usually thought of as a picnic side dish, but hey – eggs, potatoes – why not breakfast?

 Choosing something like a salad that can be brought cold is a great way to simplify your morning, since typically a “brunch” is by nature early in the day, the time when it can be difficult for moms to get their brood out the door on time.
 In this case, the price is right as well.